kulliyetuneva/website/_posts/2019-01-22-never-stopped-worrying-never-loved-bomb.md

 ---
 layout: post
-title:  "Never stopped worrying or loving the bomb"
+title: Never stopped worrying or loving the bomb
+date: 2021-04-20T19:10:21.788Z
-author: sal
+author: kulliyetuneva
+categories:
-categories: [ Jekyll ]
+  - Jekyll
+tags:
+  - featured
 image: /assets/images/14.jpg
-tags: featured
 ---
 I’ve been through fire and water, I tell you!
 From my earliest pebblehood the wildest things you could imagine have been happening to this world of ours, and I have been right in the midst of them.